arunponnusamy/knee-mri-classification/README.md

 ![](images/knee_mri_dataset.png)

+## Model
+A MobileNetV2 based image classification model has been trained using [Teachable Machine](https://teachablemachine.withgoogle.com).
+A subset of the dataset was used to train the model to avoid class imbalance (healthy - 545 images, partially injured - 530 images, completely ruptured - 160 images).
+15% of the data are randomly selected for validation.

+The model takes in a full image from an MRI scan of the knee and classifies the ligament conditions into one of the three classes (1) healthy, (2) partially injured, or (3) completely ruptured.
+Currently the model achieves 70% accuracy on the validation data leaving ample room for improvement.

 ## Improvements
 Below are some of the work to be done to improve the model performance.
 - Train EfficientNet model with TensorFlow